veillette/physics-book/contents/ch5DragForces.md

 wear.
 Bicycle racers and some swimmers and runners wear full bodysuits.
 Australian Cathy Freeman wore a full body suit in the 2000 Sydney Olympics, and won the gold medal for the 400 m race.
-Many swimmers in the 2008 Beijing Olympics wore (Speedo) body suits; it might have made a difference in breaking many world records (See [\[link\]](#import-auto-id1165298678773)).
+Many swimmers in the 2008 Beijing Olympics wore full-length body suits; it might have made a difference in breaking many world records (See [\[link\]](#import-auto-id1165298678773)).
 Most elite swimmers (and cyclists) shave their body hair.
 Such innovations can have the effect of slicing away milliseconds in a race, sometimes making the difference